 2) Financial assistance for breast cancer patients

-Albie Aware provides financial assistance for individuals in the greater Sacramento area who need a screening, diagnostic mammogram, breast ultrasound or other medical expenses in facing breast cancer.
+Albie Aware provides financial assistance for medical expenses (screening mammograms, breast cancer treatment costs, etc.) to individuals who do not qualify for payments from government programs or their insurance.
 These expenses are paid directly to the medical providers at a discounted rate.

 - Breast cancer is the leading diagnosed cancer in women in California